Pet Custody After A Divorce

 - Prenuptial Agreement.
 An individual can specifically write out the terms of pet ownership in a prenuptial agreement.
 These terms can be specific enough to include the rights and responsibilities of each spouse concerning the pet.

 When individuals face issues regarding pet ownership after a divorce, skilled legal representation can prove vital.
 For example, a talented lawyer can successfully argue that a pet should be placed with a client because the client is the best individual to care for the pet.
-Our Houston attorneys are well-trained in a variety of divorce issues including pet ownership and fight zealously for clients so contact Conner & Lindamood, P.C. today.
+Our Houston lawyers are well-trained in a variety of divorce issues including pet ownership and fight zealously for clients so contact Lindamood & Robinson, P.C. today.